How to start a window fitting business

 If you’re concerned about how much time you don’t have for marketing your new business, or you’re not sure how to get started, why not try a Checkatrade membership?

-- You’ll benefit from the trust Checkatrade has built over the last 20 years to give your business instant credibility with customers
+- Checkatrade has built trust over the last 25 years to give your business instant credibility with customers

-- You can manage customer enquiries on the go, directly from the Checkatrade app, helping to keep on top of your admin and deliver outstanding customer service
+- You can manage customer enquiries on the go, directly from the Checkatrade app

-- You can display customer reviews and testimonials on your Checkatrade profile page, which is a great way to social proof your business and encourage customers to choose you
+- You can display customer reviews and testimonials on your Checkatrade profile page

-We’ll also help you with free marketing materials and don’t forget, our members get exclusive discounts on business essentials, helping to save money on your outgoings to keep your profits healthy.
+We’ll also help you with access to marketing materials and don’t forget, our members get exclusive discounts on business essentials, helping to save money on your outgoings to keep your profits healthy.
 What better way to kick-start your new company?

 If you’re only just starting out, bookmark this next bit for later.
 But if you’ve already established a window fitting business and want some help developing your business, you’ll find loads of helpful advice below.